Carleton-Blueprint/bluebot/src/stages/1-outreach/body.md

 Warm regards,
 ```

+## Project Selection Criteria

+### Impact

+Projects are evaluated based on their potential impact on the community.
+Blueprint prefers projects that provide maximal benefit to their target community.
+This does not necessarily mean affecting the largest number of people; a project with significant benefits to a small group may be considered more impactful than one with minimal benefits to a larger group.

+### Necessity

+The project’s importance to the non-profit organization (NPO) and the NPO’s ability to complete the project independently are assessed.
+Blueprint prioritizes working with NPOs that genuinely need its help and lack the resources to seek alternative solutions.

+### Scope

+The size of the project must be appropriate for the timeline.
+Projects that are too large or too small may not meet Blueprint’s standards or may not be necessary.
+The VP of Projects works with NPOs during the proposal process to determine an appropriately sized project.

+### Technical Fit
+Projects must effectively leverage Blueprint’s technological skills.
+Blueprint seeks projects that are neither too trivial nor too difficult, ensuring the partnership is mutually beneficial.

+### Credibility
+Evidence of the project’s potential for implementation is required.
+NPOs must provide data or history demonstrating the project’s usefulness.
+Blueprint aims to avoid developing projects that will not be utilized.

 ## Preflight Checklist

 - [ ] I have read and re-read the generated email template.
 There are no errors.